vyca2017/content/content/tutorials/clients/connection-directive.md

 }
 ```

 The key is used again in `AddTodoMutation.js`.
-This time, it's purpose is to pull the connection from the internal cache using the `ConnectionHandler` API.
+This time, its purpose is to pull the connection from the internal cache using the `ConnectionHandler` API.
 The key is passed to the call to `ConnectionHandler.getConnection(...)`.
-This allows you to retrieve list from the cache and update it manually with the new todo item that was created through the mutation.
+This allows you to retrieve the list from the cache and update it manually with the new todo item that was created through the mutation.